ayushgodbole17/AWSFitnessTracker/README.md

 To be Implemented:
 - Implementing creation of and logging in with username
-- Bigger selection of exercises
-- Fine-tuning of chatbot
 - Option to delete and modify past workouts
 - Improve UI/UX
 - Workout History Analysis + Suggestions with ML